 Eating at Ramkhamhaeng Night Market – Another reason I love to go to Ramkamhaeng Night Market is for the food.
 Street vendors all over Thailand make superb street food, but the stalls at Ramkamhaeng seem to have it down to an art.

-How to Get to Ramkhamhaeng Night Market – The market begins around 5pm, with stalls beginning to pack up around 10:30pm.
+How to Get to Ramkhamhaeng Night Market – The market kicks off around 5pm, with stalls beginning to pack up between 10:30 and 11 pm.

-To get to Ramkamhaeng Night Market, take a taxi to The Mall Ramkamhaeng, and you will see the market from here.
+The easiest way to get to Ramkamhaeng Night Market is take a taxi to The Mall Ramkamhaeng, and you will see the market stretching down the road from there.